TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

 V1.1.7
 ------

+ * Tied the memory resource readout in the TAB mode of the test game to reflect new Virtual Size limit
+ * NOTE: Even though some systems can have 4-24GB of system memory, only 2GB is usable for 32bit apps
+ * Increased system memory cap to 1.85GB (turns out build process fragments virtual memory addresses!)
+ * Replaced USED and SYSTEM CAP code to use Virtual Memory Size (instead of smaller working set size)
+ * Linked LOADREPORT flag in SETUP.INI so a value of one switched off TOPMOST action during test game
  * Added AI code to allow multiple levels to be built/played (resets AI for each level)
  * Updated Game Creator Store DLL to allow more artists
  * Added ability for TALK action to use the sound from any entity (use entity name instead of WAV in $1)